DS-100/textbook/notebooks/ch11/gradient_basics.md

-Now, we can return to our original dataset of tip percentages and find the best value for $ \theta $ using the Huber cost.
+Now, we can return to our original dataset of tip percentages and find the best value for $ \hat{\theta} $ using the Huber loss.

 ```python